DemocracyDevelopers/raire-rs/README.md

     * `margin` : an integer indicating the smallest margin of the audit.
 This is the minimum of the margins in the assertions array.
     * `winner` : The index of the candidate who won - an integer between `0` and `num_candidates-1`.
     * `num_candidates` : The number of candidates (an integer).
+    * `warning_trim_timed_out` : If present (and true), then the algorithm successfully found some assertions but was unable to do the desired trimming in the time limit provided.
+Instead the untrimmed assertions are returned.
+Some of them may be redundant.
+    * `time_to_determine_winners`, `time_to_find_assertions`, and `time_to_trim_assertions` : Objects describing how long
+      each stage of the algorithm took.
+Fields are:
+      * `seconds` : The number of seconds taken at this stage.
+      * `work` : An integer indicating the number of steps taken in this stage.
+For finding winners, it is states in the elimination order.
+For finding assertions, it is the number of elements passing through the priority queue.
+For trimming, it is the number of nodes of the tree searched (some may be searched twice).

 # What if I don't trust it?